Linear Response of Zero-Resistance States: Introduction

 which is in agreement with experiments.
 The interpretation of the response mechanism is then the following: Switching on an infinitesimal electric field $\vE$, the system responds in form of an infinitesimal shift of the domain walls, as sketched in Fig.\ \ref{fig1}.
 Compared to the initial state $\ve_0(\nvr)$, some domains become shrunk, other domains become expanded such that the final state $\tve_0(\nvr)=\ve_0(\nvr)+\Delta\ve(\nvr)$ satisfies the new boundary condition, $\langle\tve_0(\nvr)\rangle=\vE$.
 The induced field changes $\Delta\ve(\nvr)$ are zero everywhere except at domain boundaries, where they are huge ($\sim e_0$), thus constituting a locally \emph{nonlinear} response.

-In this work, we argue that the response of ZRSs can be locally linear and must not involve domain-wall shifting.
+In this work, we argue that the response of the domain state can be locally linear and must not involve domain-wall shifting.
 Our scenario, which we will call \emph{linear scenario}, involves only small changes of the local electric field $\dve(\nvr)$, as sketched in Fig.\ \ref{fig1}.
 In general, this microscopically different mechanism results in a different effective conductivity, the determination of which turns out to be more difficult then in the domain-wall scenario.
 We will derive general symmetry relations that restrict the space of possible effective-conductivity tensors.
 These relations fix the effective conductivity to \eqref{bs0} only if the effective conductivity is isotropic.
-In the anisotropic case we instead find that the ZRS can be dissipative.
+In the anisotropic case we instead find that the domain state can be dissipative.

 The outline of this work is as follows.
 First we define the linear-response scenario.
 In section III we consider the effective conductivity in this scenario, and separately discuss the isotropic and the anisotropic cases.
 In section IV we discuss the time relaxation of the ZRS that is brought out of the steady state by a dc voltage for two examples.
 We conclude in section V.